 8. Art

 Constructivist classrooms are collaborative and learner-centred where learning is promoted via real-world context.
 Moreover, learning through art fosters student creativity by creating sustained, process-oriented art projects that enhance learning throughout the curriculum.
-As a matter of fact, students who study art quadruple their chance[4] to be recognized for academic achievement.
+As a matter of fact, students who study art quadruple their chances[4] to be recognized for academic achievement.

 9. Cooperative learning